Answers about Funds Availability

 I opened a new checking account, but the bank will not let me withdraw my funds immediately.

-The Expedited Funds Availability Act sets special provisions for new account holders.
-When the bank is dealing with a new customer, it can hold onto some deposits longer.
+The Expedited Funds Availability Act has special provisions for new account holders.
+When the bank is dealing with a new customer, it can hold some deposits longer before making the funds available for withdrawal.

 An account is considered new for the first 30 calendar days after it was created.